 - Children will increase their confidence in self expression and advocacy

 - Children will have more comfort and regulation while in a social environment

 - Our focus is on building relationships!
 Relationships between children and their instructor, child to child, as well as parent to instructor.
-Therefore, the first 1-2 sessions are often used to get to know each other.
 That means we are putting few expectations on your child to follow the rules to start.
 If your child doesn’t come in the room, or struggles to engage at first, that’s okay!
 It’s all part of the process of building trust and learning new skills.